 Our Groceries, Beer & Misc – $120

-*Camping site, Camp fees & Masai Mara guards to be paid in Kenyan Shillings.
+*Camping site, Camp fees & Masai Mara guards are to be paid in Kenyan Shillings.

 The total price per person is about US $1300.
 This includes all the game drives for when and however long we want.

-Our guide and driver is Martin Maina the owner of Nairobi Specialist
+Our guide and driver was Martin Maina from Nairobi Specialist